jekhokie/raspberry-noaa-v2/README.md

 ## Post config
 * [Setup Twitter auto posting feature](INSTALL.md#set-your-twitter-credentials)

+## How do I know if it is running properly?
+This project is intended as a zero-maintenance system where you just power-up the Raspberry PI and wait for images to be received.
+However, if you are in doubt about it just follow the [working guide](WORKING.md)

 ## Hardware setup
 Raspberry-noaa runs on Raspberry PI 2 and up.
 See the [hardware notes](HARDWARE.md)